 Scientists have reported some strains of house flies and bluebottle flies are resistant to the most common pesticides used against flies.
 Flies have demonstrated high tolerance levels to neonicotinoid, pyrethroid and nithiazine.

-It is also important to note there is a possibility house flies carry antiobiotic-resistant bacteria from animal farms to urbanised areas.
-This might be an answer to the question how some bacteria strains develop resistance to medications at such rates.
+It is also important to note there is a possibility house flies carry antibiotic-resistant bacteria from animal farms to urbanised areas.
+This might be an answer to the question of how some bacteria strains develop resistance to medications at such rates.

 Spotting a few flying insects in your home doesn’t mean you have a fly problem.
 Even if you do, the source of the infestation must be located before any measures are taken.